borb2/plugin-closet/README.md

 `./gradlew selfcheck` runs the tests — they parse recorded Modrinth and Hangar responses and check the download path's safety rules.

-## Requires

-Paper 26.2 or Folia 26.2.
-Also works on Purpur and other Paper forks.
-Plain Spigot and CraftBukkit are not supported.

-## License

-MIT